l7mp/learning-go/99-labs/03-splitdim/README.md

 ## Clear

-We left the most difficult API to the end: generating a list of suggested transfers between users how to clear all debts in the database.
+We left the most difficult API to the end: generating a list of suggested transfers between users for how to clear all debts in the database.

-Although not entirely trivial, this algorithm is not that difficult: just find a user with positive balance (meaning the user is a creditor) and another one with negative balance (meaning the user is a debtor) and create a transaction with the debtor as the sender and the creditor as the receiver with the amount hat is the minimum of the balances of the debtor and the creditor.
+Although not entirely trivial, this algorithm is not that difficult: just find a user with positive balance (meaning the user is a creditor) and another one with negative balance (meaning the user is a debtor) and create a transaction with the debtor as the sender and the creditor as the receiver with the amount that is the minimum of the balances of the debtor and the creditor.
 Observe that in this step we have cleared the balance of at least one user, so we made progress.
 Do this as long as there is a user with positive balance.
 This is the algortithm we will use below, but first we have to write the HTTP handler.

 1. Implement the HTTP handler for the `/api/clear` API, i.e., the `ClearHandler` function in `main.go`.
 This function should should implement the following steps:
    - check that the request uses the HTTP GET method (already done),